 - The concept of the sensitive period recognizes that a child tends to focus on certain aspects of his environment at particular moments.
 During this time, he is especially aware of language, order, movement, or color.
 By building upon these two concepts in a space especially designed to meet their needs, the teacher promotes the growth and development of each child on an individual basis.

 As a part of our curriculum, we offer specific topics and themes that follow a pattern based on the seasons, the months and holidays of the year, important and defining moments in history, and the church year.
 Our afternoon arts program focuses on different cultures on a monthly basis and examines the geography, art, music, language, and practices of that country.

 The Day School offers an opportunity for each child to grow and develop independently.
 Our objective is to aid them in this endeavor by encouraging a love for learning, a love for God, and a love and respect for each other.
-Each classroom is designed to meet the needs, physically and emotionally, of children ages two to four years.
+Each classroom is designed to meet the needs, physically and emotionally, of children ages 18 months to five years.